Run the Alps Underground Guide to UTMB® Week in Chamonix

 Should I stay in Chamonix?

 Run the Alps: Well, that depends.
 Chamonix, the village, is a crazy, fun, wild, exciting scene during UTMB week.
 There are races going out, and racers finishing at nearly all hours of the day and night.
 You’ll see elite athletes running right down Rue du Dr. Paccard, and get to meet some of your trail running heroes.
-On the downside, it’s nice to be able to escape the scene, if you have big plans on the trails coming up.
+On the downside, you’ll find it hard to sleep, with town buzzing at all hours, and runners crossing the finish line, 24-7. it’s nice to be able to escape the scene, if you have big plans on the trails coming up.

 What if I can’t find any other place to stay?